xenia-manager/xenia-manager/README.md

 Head over to the [Quickstart page](https://github.com/xenia-manager/xenia-manager/wiki/Quickstart) to get started.

+You can follow the progress of Xenia Manager v3.0.0 [here](https://github.com/xenia-manager/xenia-manager/discussions/279).

 # FAQ

 If you have any questions, hop over to the [frequently asked questions](https://github.com/xenia-manager/xenia-manager/wiki/FAQ) page.